From Tanus to Las Planques

 Red-yellow markings + yellow markings

-(9) At the junction of thePR® andGRP® trails, continue straight ahead.
+(9) At the junction of thePR®® andGRP®®, continue straight ahead.
 At the next junction, take the sharp left turn to descend towards the Claude Riveno footbridge.
 Cross the footbridge to rejoin the path on the left bank.
-Turn right at the first junction; the path climbs in a loop to the rear of the chapel.
+Turn right at the first junction.
+The path climbs in a series of switchbacks to the rear of the chapel.
 After the viewpoint, retrace your steps a little and head right towards the entrance to Las Planques.

 Yellow markings

 (11) End of double markings.
 Continue along the path opposite, which leads to the small bridge over the Viaur tributary.
 After crossing the small wooden bridge, climb slightly to follow the sign for Vieux Tanus.
-The path descends gently through the woods to Combefédo.
+The path descends gently into the woods to Combefédo.

 (13) At the T-junction, turn left.
 Pass in front of the houses of La Moulinayrié.
 At the T-junction, turn right towards Tanus.
 At the entrance to Tanus, at the community hall and the large hangar, cross diagonally across Place du Ségala to reach the church and its car park (S/E).